javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/8-chain-calls/task.md

 ladder.up().up().down().showStep(); // 1
 ```

-Such approach is widely used across Javascript libraries.
+Such approach is widely used across JavaScript libraries.